nathiedeheyl/pp5_mildew-detection/README.md

 ## Dataset

-* The dataset is obtained from Kaggle ([See Kaggle Dataset](https://www.kaggle.com/datasets/codeinstitute/cherry-leaves))
+The dataset used in this project is obtained from Kaggle ([See Kaggle Dataset](https://www.kaggle.com/datasets/codeinstitute/cherry-leaves)).
+It consists of over 4,000 images collected from the client’s cherry tree plantations.
+These images belong to two distinct categories:
+* **Healthy Leaves**: Cherry leaves with no visible signs of disease
-* It consists of over 4,000 images collected from the client’s cherry tree plantations.
-The images are categorized into two classes: healthy leaves and those affected by powdery mildew, a fungal infection that appears as a white, powder-like coating on the surface of the leaves.
-The client is concerned that the outbreak may be impacting crop quality, posing a potential risk to their business.
+* **Infected Leaves**: Leaves affected by powdery mildew, a fungal infection that appears as a white, powder-like coating on the surface of the leaves

+**Dataset Relevance to Business Understanding**

+The client is concerned that the outbreak may be impacting crop quality.
+By analyzing a dataset containing real-world images of healthy and infected leaves, the project ensures the model learns to distinguish between the two categories effectively

+The dataset consists of image files categorized into separate directories (/healthy; /powdery_mildew) for supervised machine learning tasks.

+This dataset is used for achieving the project objectives, as it provides the necessary visual features to train a Convolutional Neural Network model to classify cherry leaves with high accuracy.

 ## Business Requirements